If the University believes you’ve not followed good academic practice, you will be invited for a meeting with an

 - If you admit misconduct, explain why it happened and mention any mitigating circumstances such as illness,

-or other personal problems beyond your control.
+anxiety, or other personal problems beyond your control.

 The outcome will depend on the amount of affected work and whether you did it on purpose for an advantage over

-university's Scale of Outcomes Table.
+case on the university's Scale of Outcomes Table.

-If your mark appears as AD on SOLAR it is being investigated and it’s very likely you will receive an invitation
+If your mark appears as AD on SOLAR it is being investigated and it’s likely you will receive an invitation

-to a meeting with an ACO.
-If you have been waiting for this for a
+to a meeting with an ACO/E. If you have been waiting for this for more than six weeks, please contact Your Advice Service.
+Your marks will appear as

 Academic Conduct Panel (ACP):

-If the University believes that the allegationis very serious or complex, or you have more than one previous
+If the University believes that the allegation is very serious or complex, or you have more than one previous

-Service as soon as possible by completing our enquiry form.
+Advice Service as soon as possible by completing our enquiry form.
 Please make sure to attach your meeting invitation letter,

-copy of your Turnitin report and any other evidence sent with your invitation.
+a copy of your Turnitin report and any other evidence sent with your invitation.
 Please also let us know if this

-not your first offence.
+is not your first offence.

 Types Of Offence: